dnp3/opendnp3-guide/mkdoc/docs/api/masters.md

 * The QualifierCode associated with this header
 * An enumeration describing the validity of the timestamp for convienence to the programmer.
 * The index of the header within the ASDU

+### IMasterApplication

+The 3rd parameter in the call to _AddMaster(...)_ is a user-defined interface called _IMasterApplication_.
+It contains inherits from two sub-interfaces _ILinkListener_ and _IUTCTimeSource_ as well as adding a number of methods that are master specific.

+You can see all the methods you can override in the code documentation, but the most important ones are:

+* _void IOnReceiveIIN(const IINField& iin)_ - Notifies you whenever an ASDU is received containing an internal indication field
+ (IIN field).
+This allow you to log and react to specific error bits returned by the device.

+* _void OnTaskComplete(const TaskInfo& info)_ - Tell you about tasks that are built into the master succeeding/failing.
+This callback
+is usually used to assess the "health" of the session.

+The ILinkListener interface is also used on IOutstationApplication and is described in its own section.

+### MasterStackConfig

+The final parameter passed into _AddMaster(...)_ is configuration struct that consists of link-layer configuration information and static configuration that defines that masters behavior.
+The link-layer config is also used for outstations, and is described in its own section.

+### MasterParams

+Each of the dozen or so fields in this struct control certain automated behaviors within the master.
+Refer to the code documentation for complete descriptions.
+This struct controls behaviors like:

+* The default response timeout
+* Whether to perform unsolcited disable/enable on startup
+* Whether to perform automatic time synchronization if requested
+* The maximum Tx/Rx ASDU size which always default to 2K as per the DNP3 specification